aybehrouz/argennon/README.md

 ### Goals:

 - The runtime environment for smart contracts should be free from any type of storage-memory impedance mismatch problem.
-A programmer will be able to write his smart contracts without the need to think about the permanent storage structure.
-He can easily assume his application will reside in the mein memory forever and he doesn't need storage.
+A programmer will be able to write his smart contract without the need to think about the structure of permanent storage.
+He can simply assume his application will reside in main memory forever and he doesn't need storage.

 - Smart contracts should be able to store considerable amount of data securely on blockchain.
 We achieve this by